-Organizers: Nuole Chen (graduate student, Political Science); Hui Li (graduate student, Atmospheric Science); Clifford Singer (faculty, Nuclear, Plasma, Radiological Engineering); Ryan Sriver (faculty, Atmospheric Sciences)
+Organizers: Nuole Chen (graduate student, Political Science); Hui Li (graduate student, Atmospheric Science); Clifford Singer (faculty, Nuclear, Plasma, and Radiological Engineering); Ryan Sriver (faculty, Atmospheric Sciences)

 International responses to increases in atmospheric CO2 concentrations, global average temperature, and sea level will critically affect the future of climate change.
 Recent U.S. National Academies reports (U.S. National Academies, 2015) emphasize the importance of considering measures to increase reflection of sunlight as comparatively inexpensive but controversial supplements to reducing greenhouse gas emissions, and possibly also removing already emitted CO2 from the atmosphere.
 This Focal Point project seeks to reveal insight regarding 1) the likelihood of implementing solar radiation management (SRM) measures that increase reflection of incident sunlight, 2) the unknown consequences of SRM measures, and 3) regional concerns, international negotiations, and ethical norms around SRM technology.
 To gain this insight, the project proposes an innovative, interdisciplinary model that combines live-action climate negotiation simulations, climate modeling, and a mini speaker series to more effectively study and teach the results of climate policies.

 Organizers: Halie Rando (graduate student, Animal Sciences); Diana Byrne (graduate student, Civil and Environmental Engineering); Ayla Stein (faculty, University Library); Heidi Imker (faculty, University Library)